mrchrisadams/sonniesedge-website/_posts/2015-08-28-twitter-image-accessibility.md

 strapline: The way we use Twitter isn't accessible for everyone
 ---

+*UPDATE: March 29 2016.
+[Twitter have announced](https://blog.twitter.com/2016/accessible-images-for-everyone) that they will support a limited amount of alt text on images posted to twitter.
+Unfortunately they will not be enforcing alt text or using AI to determine what is in an image.*

 I just switched to using a command-line Twitter client and I was again reminded about how limiting it is to use Twitter when you cannot see the images contained in a tweet.

 <img src="/images/posts/twitter-accessibility/twitter_pixelated.png" alt="Screenshot of my twitter client, Rainbowstream" />